MathiasStadler/armbian-sunxi-fel-boot/README.md

 > - ```vagrant ssh```
 > - ```chmod +x compile_and_start_felmode_orangepiplus.sh```
 > - ```./compile_and_start_felmode_orangepiplus.sh```
-> - follow the instruction after the compile and image prepare phase
+> - follow the instruction after the compilation and image preparation phase
 > - for more details read and visit the linked  website and repos

 # Hint and Errors